dantemazza/name-classifier/README.md

 And so on.

 ### Running the Project
-The model program flow is dictated in launch.py.
+The program flow is dictated in launch.py.
 Run this file to train the model.

 ### Acnowledgements